ddrohan/web-app-dev-labs/README.md

 ![](webappdev.jpg)

-This is where you can find all the labs for **Web Applications Development**.
+This is where you can find all the labs for **Web Application Development**.

 We will be covering the MEAN Software Stack which essentially covers Mongo, Express, Angular and Node when developing web applications.